algolia/algoliasearch-magento/doc/documentation.md

 # Upgrade

+It's strongly recommended to use [Modman](https://github.com/colinmollenhour/modman) or [Magento Connect](https://www.magentocommerce.com/magento-connect/search-algolia-search.html) to install the extension.
+Other installation methods are not supported.

 For upgrade to new version, do the following steps:

+1. If you have installed previous version of the extension, uninstall it
+	- via Magento Connect
+	- or by Modman command <code>$ modman undeploy algoliasearch-magento</code>
-1. Install the new version of the extension
+2. Install the new version of the extension
+	- via Magento Connect
+	- or by Modman command <code>$ modman clone https://github.com/algolia/algoliasearch-magento</code>
-2. Go to the **System > Configuration > Catalog > Algolia Search** administration panel and save your configuration. **Even if you didn’t change anything.**
+3. Go to the **System > Configuration > Catalog > Algolia Search** administration panel and save your configuration. **Even if you didn’t change anything.**
-3. Force the re-indexing of all indexers
+4. Force the re-indexing of all indexers
-4. Follow any other guidelines specified in the [changelog](https://github.com/algolia/algoliasearch-magento/blob/master/CHANGELOG.md)
+5. Follow any other guidelines specified in the [changelog](https://github.com/algolia/algoliasearch-magento/blob/master/CHANGELOG.md)

 # Developers